Frequently Asked Questions

-NExSS is led by Natalie Batalha of NASA’s Ames Research Center, Dawn Gelino of the NASA Exoplanet Science Institute (NExScI), and Anthony del Genio of NASA’s Goddard Institute for Space Studies.
-The NExSS network include team members from 10 different universities and two research institutes.
+NExSS is led by Natalie Batalha of NASA Ames Research Center (ARC), Dawn Gelino of the NASA Exoplanet Science Institute (NExScI), Anthony del Genio of NASA’s Goddard Institute for Space Studies (GISS), and Victoria Meadows of the Virtual Planetary Laboratory (VPL) at the University of Washington.
+The NExSS network includes team members from universities and research institutes across the US.
 These teams were selected from proposals submitted across NASA’s Science Mission Directorate.

 Why was NExSS created?